-With CoastView you have access to tens-of-thousands of coastal photos, and each one has a latitude and longitude associated with it.
+With CoastView you have access to hundreds-of-thousands of coastal photos, and each one has a latitude and longitude associated with it.
 When you're traveling, CoastView uses the GPS in your phone to show you which images are closest to you (for example, what you're flying over or driving past) along with information about that area.
 Cool, right?

 Tell me more...

 A few things we want to tell you about the CoastView app to give you the best experience:

 - the CoastView app covers the coasts of Alaska, British Columbia, Washington, and Oregon (with a few minor exceptions like the outermost islands of Alaska's Aleutian chain).

 - on a larger airplane the CoastView app works best if you're in the window or middle seat so the GPS can reach your phone.

 - all the images were taken in summertime, at extreme low tide at an oblique aerial angle.

 - don't forget: before you travel, you must download your route if you want to use the app offline!

 If you're curious about where many of our photos are from, check out our blog post about ShoreZone.